Conservation History Timeline

 - Following an appeals process and the completion of the Appeals Convenor’s report the Minister for the Environment, Stephen Dawson, announced on 24 November 2017 that he had dismissed all nine appeals.

-- The Minister for the Environment, Stephen Dawson, and Cabinet of WA government released a media statement “State government preserves unique Helena-Aurora Range
+- On 21 December 2017, the Minister for the Environment, Stephen Dawson, and Cabinet of WA government released a media statement “State government preserves unique Helena-Aurora Range

 - Mining proposal in the Yilgarn region [J5 and Bungalbin East Iron Ore project] not to proceed